MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

  To get you brainstorming:
     Did you find some clever way to DRY up your code?
     Does you Javascript use any math to resize something in the DOM?
-    Did you use a library in a way that its author probably didn't expect?
+    Did you use a library in a way that its author probably didn't anticipate?
     Do you have any data that's nested one degree deeper than usual?
     Did you override a Rails or Backbone.js method?
-    Do your ActiveRecord models have methods to run specific queries?
+    Do your ActiveRecord models run any custom SQL queries?
+    Did you make any trade-offs related to performance?
     Do you make AJAX requests to any unexpected routes?